danielpigott/cloudflare-cli/README.md

         domain: <default-cloudflare-domain>
 ```

-then you can use `-u play` to interact with another cloudflare account.
+You can then use `-u play` to interact with the second cloudflare account.

 ##Usage
 ```